 - Present your case.
 If there are elements of a negative review that the reviewer isn’t mentioning that help your case, consider including them in your reply.
 Maybe you attempted to remedy the situation already and this person is here to rant.
 Defend yourself, but only if you can do so without being aggressive.

-At the end of the day, people can be plain mean, even if you have the best intentions and the right circumstances to proactively address an issue.
-Not every angry person will have a change of heart and your best efforts still might make the situation worse.
+- At the end of the day, people can be plain mean, even if you have the best intentions and the right circumstances to proactively address an issue.
+Not every angry person will have a change of heart.
+Sadly, even your best efforts still might make the situation worse.

-Before responding, make sure that you get all the facts straight.
+- Before responding, make sure that you get all the facts straight.
 Know the situation inside and out, and be prepared to offer up ideas to remedy a problem.
-Sometimes people need to vent and let off steam, and you’re better off just taking it.
-Other times, there’s a problem with your business worth taking to heart and you should thank the customer for bringing it to your attention.
+Some people need to vent and let off steam, and you’re better off just taking it.
+Other times, if there’s a problem with your business worth taking to heart, thank the customer for bringing it to your attention.

-Lastly, after you’ve addressed a problem and the individual is once again satisfied, you can ask for an update to the review to reflect your efforts.
-They might update it or they might take it down.
-Leave it up to them.
+- Lastly, after you’ve addressed a problem and the individual is satisfied, you can ask for an update to the review to reflect your efforts.
+They might update it or they might not.
 If they do, wonderful!
 If not, at least your business is on record as having replied to the reviewer.